Due to the delicate nature of raptor rehabilitation, no admission to the facility is allowed unless approved in advance.

 Wind River Raptors is a 501(c)(3) non-profit organization dedicated to educating current and future generations about birds of prey and their natural habitats.
 To learn more about our educational programs and how you can sponsor or attend an event, click MORE.

-Photos courtesy Pushroot Films; all copyrights apply and images may not be reproduced without permission.
+Some photos courtesy Pushroot Films; all copyrights apply and images may not be reproduced without permission.

 Wind River Raptors